KMRD’s Audit Process Saves $98,000

 Workflows Generate Results

-Our risk audit process outsources a time-consuming responsibility allowing you to focus on your organization.
+Our audit process outsources a time-consuming responsibility allowing you to focus on your organization.

-Our risk audit process captures errors providing our clients piece of mind.
+Our audit process captures errors providing our clients piece of mind.

 As a result of KMRD’s process, we were able to win our client a reimbursement of their premium… A $98K savings.